The 8 Best Things to Do in Bar Harbor: Gateway to Acadia

 Day 1: Explore Town & the Coastline

 You could walk the Shore Path or do the self-guided Museum in the Streets in full (which should take about 60-90 minutes).
-Be sure to stop and enjoy the expansive water views punctuated by islands – that’s what makes the Maine coast special.
+Be sure to stop and enjoy the expansive water views punctuated by the Porcupine Islands – that’s what makes the Maine coast special.
 For lunch, start on a high note at Side Street Cafe.

-Bar Harbor also has several parks in town where you can stroll around a bit.
+Bar Harbor also has several parks in a town like Village Green or Agamont Park, where you can stroll around a bit.
 In the summer months, you might stumble upon a community event happening, especially if you’re on a weekend trip to Bar Harbor.

-For dinner, pop into one of the restaurant I recommended like Galyn’s or Geddy’s depending on your mood.
+For dinner, pop into one of the restaurants I recommended like Galyn’s or Geddy’s depending on your mood.
 Lobster lobster lobster.
 (There is other great fresh seafood too if lobster isn’t your style.)

 Day 2: Visit Acadia National Park